umine-io/ProMiner/README.md

 # ProMiner

+## How to start up the machine and mining.

 ## Default account settings

-The default user is umine, and password is novotech.
-Root user is disabled, but you can use sudo command instead.
+The default user is `umine`, and password is `novotech`. `root` user is not setup, but you can use sudo command instead.

-## How to enter R/W mode on UMine system (base on Ubuntu 16.04)
+## How to enter R/W mode on U mine system (base on Ubuntu 16.04)

-This system is protected by default.
-You cannot do write operation on system partition.
-You need to do the following step to remove protection temporarily.
+This system by default has a ram overlay filesystem on top of ext4.
+Your writes will be lost if rebooted.
+You need to do the following step to disable protection temporarily.

 Startup the machine, the boot menu should be like this.